The Book of Ice: Multimedia Performance by Paul D. Miller aka DJ Spooky

 The students will be among several dozen onhand discussing their work at the Monmouth University School of Science Summer Research Program Symposium on Aug.
 9. Additional details on the event will be posted here as they become available.

 July 2, 2018

-NOAA Digital Coast recently profiled Monmouth University’s GIS Applications in Marine Science and Policy class in its Stories from the Field section.
+NOAA Digital Coast recently profiled Monmouth University’s Marine Applications of GIS class in its Stories from the Field section.
 The piece centers on how students used its data and tools in the creation of a series of story maps.
 You can read it here.